-Best and Worst States for Business
+The Best and Worst States for Business

 The most tax-friendly states for business, and the most hostile

 These Index ratings take into account individual income taxes, major business taxes, sales taxes, unemployment insurance taxes, and taxes on wealth or assets such as property.

-Most Tax-Friendly States for Business
+The Most Tax-Friendly States for Business

 The states that top the Tax Foundation list as the most tax-friendly are:

-2. Wyoming: No corporate or individual income tax
+1. Wyoming: No corporate or individual income tax

-4. Nevada: No corporate or individual income tax
+3. South Dakota: No corporate or individual income tax

-5. Florida: No individual income tax
+4. Florida: No individual income tax

-6. Montana: No sales tax
+5. Montana: No sales tax

-7. New Hampshire: No sales tax
+6. New Hampshire: No sales tax

 Worst States for Business

-49. New York
+48. New York

 50. New Jersey